SuperOfficeDocs/superoffice-docs/user-guide/en/email/inbox/first-login.md

 1. In the **Email account** field, enter the email address of the account you want to use in SuperOffice.

-2. If you want to enter information for incoming and outgoing email, click **Advanced settings**.
+2. To enter information for incoming and outgoing email, click **Advanced settings**.
 If not, click **Next**.
 SuperOffice will then try to set up this information for you.

 3. In the **Password** field, enter your password.